johnsosoka/site-johnsosoka-com/README.md

 [my homepage](https://johnsosoka.com).
 Contained in the website directory are some scripts to build & host a local copy of the website as well as a deployer script.

-## Requirements
+### Requirements
+* Static site generator, [Jekyll](https://jekyllrb.com/docs/) & dependencies (ruby)

-* AWS CLI installed & configured (with terraform account created)
+* AWS CLI installed & configured (including credential provisioning)
 * Terraform

 ## Repository Sections:
-For more specific details on getting the site up & running visit a section's readme:
+For more details on getting the site up & running visit a section's readme:

 * **[Infrastructure](/infrastructure)** - Contains terraform to provision all required johnsosoka.com infrastructure.
 * **[Website](/website)** - Contains the Jekyll theme & Content for johnsosoka.com